cferdinandi/vanilla-js-academy/content/teams.md

 | 40+        | $795 (_save 20%_)   |
 | 80+        | $695 (_save 30%_)   |
 | 120+       | $595 (_save 40%_)   |
+ -->

-_An extra office hours session (five video meetings at a specific time every other week) is included at no cost for every 30 students&mdash;a $5,000 value for free._
+_For groups of more than 50 students, an extra office hours session is included every two weeks at no cost.
+That's a $5,000 value for free._